 Causes of Spinal Osteoarthritis

 - Advancing age.
 The people above the age of forty are at increased risk of developing osteoarthritis in the body including the spine.
-The underlying mechanism is the age-related degenerative process of bones.

 - Family history.
 It is proven from studies that the osteoarthritis has also some genetic role.
 If your first-degree relative has osteoarthritis, then you are at increased risk of having this disease because of genetic factors.